Muhammad Ali Daughter Khaliah & Grandson Jacob Available For Interviews: Colin Kaepernick, George Floyd, Racial Unrest

 Martin trained boxers at Louisville’s Police Athletic League.

-The next day Ali started training.
+The next day Clay started training.
 He spent six years “under Martin’s wing.”

-“Had Clay not been a victim of crime; had he not taken the officer’s advice, his life would have taken a different path,” says Khaliah.
+“Had my father not been a victim of crime; had he not taken the officer’s advice, his life would have taken a different path,” says Khaliah.
 “This is a story of what our nation must aspire to be.”

 BRYAN GLAZER